Welfare queen: In political discourse

 Prior to former President Ronald Reagan's campaign, in the 1960s, the Moynihan Report was created.
-This report addressed the ways that Black people experienced poverty and tried to cite a cause of the inequality in income this group faced.
-Moynihan's central argument of the report was that the "breakdown" of the Black family was the cause of poverty among Black Americans.
-This argument had two key points, which were Black children growing up without a father, and in matriarchal systems, was damaging which contributes to deviancy in children.
+This report addressed the ways that black people experienced poverty and tried to cite a cause of the inequality in income this group faced.
+Moynihan's central argument of the report was that the "breakdown" of the black family was the cause of poverty among African-Americans.
+This argument had two key points, which were black children growing up without a father, and in matriarchal systems, was damaging which contributes to deviancy in children.
 The report changed the thought process surrounding welfare, specifically concerning welfare laws and policy and the "solution" to poverty.
-Politicians began to place blame on gender and cultural differences between Black and white people rather than welfare laws.
-While feminists and other activists fought against the ideas birthed from this report, the believe of a fracturing Black family began to take hold and influence policy.
+Politicians began to place blame on gender and cultural differences between black and white people rather than welfare laws.
+While feminists and other activists fought against the ideas birthed from this report, the belief of a fractured black family began to take hold and influence policy.

 The term "welfare queen" became a catchphrase during political dialogue of the 1980s and 1990s.
 The term came under criticism for its supposed use as a political tool and for its derogatory connotations.
 Criticism focused on the fact that individuals committing welfare fraud were, in reality, a very small percentage of those legitimately receiving welfare.
 Use of the term was also seen as an attempt to stereotype recipients in order to undermine public support for AFDC.